Dermatology · Papulosquamous Disorders

 1

-Psoriasis is a T-cell mediated chronic inflammatory skin condition characterized by hyperproliferation of keratinocytes.
+Psoriasis is a T-cell mediated chronic inflammatory disease characterized by hyperproliferation of keratinocytes in the epidermis.

 Confidence: